51st Pacific Islands Forum: Participants

 Prime Minister of Australia Anthony Albanese and Prime Minister of New Zealand Jacinda Ardern, heads of government of the two largest participating countries in the Forum attended the meeting.
 The United States, China and dialogue partners of the Forum were excluded from attending the meeting to ensure that "Pacific leaders had space to resolve issues and decide on their key priorities without having to simultaneously navigate meetings with powerful outside players jostling for influence".
 Nevertheless, Vice President of the United States Kamala Harris addressed the Forum virtually on 13 July 2022 which was seen as a blow to China which was not granted the same privilege.

 Participating leaders

 Absent leaders

 On 9 July 2022, President of Kiribati Taneti Maamau confirmed that his country has withdrawn from the Pacific Islands Forum "with immediate effect" and therefore will not be participating in the meeting.
 President of the Marshall Islands David Kabua could not attend the meeting because of a "legislatively-binding action" to terminate the country's membership in the Forum.
-Prime Minister of the Cook Islands Mark Brown also pulled out in order to focus on the election while President of Nauru Lionel Aingimea could not attend due to the ongoing COVID-19 pandemic in Nauru.
+Prime Minister of the Cook Islands Mark Brown also pulled out to focus on the election while President of Nauru Lionel Aingimea could not attend due to the ongoing COVID-19 pandemic in Nauru.